Vishwaroopam: Vishwaroop

 Rajeev Masand of CNN-IBN noted "A lot of it is unabashedly entertaining, although you'll wish the film was shorter and smarter." and gave the movie 2.5/5.
 NDTV reviewed the Hindi version Vishwaroop and gave it 4 out of 5 stars, stating that Vishwaroop is technically dazzling.
-The big scenes of battle (in Afghanistan) and violent confrontation (in the US), to put it simply, are outstanding.
 Vinayak Chakravorty of India Today gave the movie 2.5/5 stars and reviewed, "As the sleek shots pile up, you realise what they are desperately trying to hide: Vishwaroop lacks the energy and imagination that one looks for in a good action flick."
-Shivesh Kumar of IndiaWeekly awarded the movie 3.5 out of 5 stars.